Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Broncos stats and trends

-- The Broncos have been underdogs by 5.5 points or more two times this year and covered the spread once.
+- Denver has seven wins against the spread in 15 games this year.

+- This season, the Broncos have one against the spread win in two games as an underdog of 6.5 points or more.

-- Denver's games this season have gone over the point total in 20% of its opportunities (three times in 15 games with a set point total).
+- Denver's games this year have hit the over on three of 15 set point totals (20%).

-- Denver is 3-0 against the spread and 3-0 overall when the team records more than 27.4 points.
+- Denver is 3-0 against the spread and 3-0 overall when the team scores more than 27.4 points.

-- When Denver picks up more than 363.8 yards, the team is 3-3 against the spread and 3-3 overall.
+- In games that Denver amasses over 363.8 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Broncos have 16 giveaways this season, while the Chargers have 20 takeaways.
+- The Broncos have turned the ball over 16 times, four fewer times than the Chargers have forced turnovers (20).

 Home and road insights